AryanJassal/YouTubeClone/README.md

 - Site favicon will not show up in Google Chrome if you are using localhost (127.0.0.1) to host this website, although it does work in other browsers.
 (Tested only in Firefox)

-**Update**: I will no longer be actively working on this project any longer as of 7 November 2021.
-A stupid bug has given me too much grief.
-I may continue doing this again in the future (highly unlikely).
+**Update**: As of 8 November 2021, I will resume actively working on this project as I was able to (finally) fix the bug that has been haunting me for three days and nights.